 Learning AFAR provides experiential travel scholarships to youth who would not otherwise have the opportunity to explore our world.
 Students spend six months studying culture, global issues, service and leadership before embarking on a international expedition.
-Since 2010, the program has supported 271 students.
+Since 2010, AFAR Media and No Barriers Youth have supported 271 students.
 They return with confidence and a sense of personal ownership that shifts their perceptions and helps empower their communities.

 We believe that all youth deserve opportunities to better understandstand themselves and their place within the world.

 Low-income youth face tremendous obstacles to completing high school, entering college and achieving their full potential.
 They often live in neighborhoods where poverty and crime are common and job and education opportunities are not.
 According to the US Department of Education, only 50% of low-income students graduate from high school.
 Only 11% complete a four-year college within six years.
 This puts students from low-income communities at a serious disadvantage when it comes to having a chance at economic self sufficiency, full civic participation and becoming leader for sustainable societal and environmental change.